 - 1. Review the staff working group pulls together all relevant information including relevant national and local guidance. - 2.
-Staff consultation all school staff are given the opportunity to look at the policy and make recommendations. - 3.
-Parent/carer/guardian consultation parents, carers and guardians are invited to attend a meeting about the policy and provide feedback through various mechanisms. - 4.
+Staff consultation all school staff are given the opportunity to look at the policy and make recommendations. - 3. parents/carers consultation parents/carers are invited to attend a meeting about the policy and provide feedback through various mechanisms. - 4.
 Young people consultation an enquiry into what exactly young people want from their RSE. - 5.
 Ratification once amendments are made, the policy is shared with directors and ratified.